-To maintain social distancing and avoid surface transmission when goods enter and leave the site.
+To maintain social distancing and avoid surface transmission when goods enter and leave the site, especially in high volume situations, for example, distribution centres, despatch areas.

-Revising pick-up and drop-off collection points, procedures, signage and markings.
+signage and markings.
 Minimising unnecessary contact at gatehouse security, yard and warehouse.
-For example, non-contact deliveries where the nature of the product allows for use of electronic prebooking.
+For example, non-contact deliveries where the nature of the product allows for use of electronic pre- booking.
 Considering methods to reduce frequency of deliveries, for example by ordering larger quantities less often.
 Where possible and safe, having single workers load or unload vehicles.
 Where possible, using the same pairs of people for loads where more than one is needed.

-Encouraging drivers to stay in their vehicles where this does not compromise their safety and existing safe working consistent with other guidance.

-practice, such as preventing drive-aways.
+Enabling drivers to access welfare facilities when required, consistent with other guidance.
+Encouraging drivers to stay in their vehicles where this does not compromise their safety and existing safe working practice, such as preventing drive-aways.